Why is the Basilica of St. John Lateran one of the most important Catholic churches in Rome, if not the world?

-If you're interested in learning more about the history and art of this basilica, we recommend taking a tour, or you can book an audio guide if you prefer to explore at your own pace.
+If you're interested in learning more about the history and art, we recommend St John Lateran's basilica tours, or you can book an audio guide if you prefer to explore at your own pace.

 Mass times in St. John Lateran are :